benmvp/slides/2016/connect/nav-react.md

 <!-- .element style="width:90%" -->

 NOTES:
+- Enter the Flux design pattern
 - If you've seen anything about Flux, no doubt you've seen this diagram
 - And if you're like me, the first time it was explained to you, it didn't make sense
 - And if you're like me, it didn't make sense the second time either
 - I think I had to see it at least 3 or four times until I really got it
 - And really it wasn't until I fully understood React, that I could grasp what the Flux pattern was conveying
-- That's why I think it's so bad that workshops try to teach React AND Redux at the same time!
+- That's why I think workshops are doing newbies a disservice by trying to teach React _AND_ Flux at the same time

 /////